Lee-Yang-Fisher zeros for DHL and 2D rational dynamics, II. Global Pluripotential Interpretation: Description of the model

 For each $n$, we clear the denominators of $\Zpart_n(z,t)$, obtaining a polynomial $\check \Zpart_n(z,t)$ of degree $d_n:=2|\EE_n|$.
 It lifts to a unique homogeneous polynomial $\hat \Zpart_n(Z,T,Y)$ of the same degree that satisfies $\check \Zpart_n(z,t) = \hat \Zpart_n(z,t,1).$ The associated free energy becomes a plurisubharmonic function on $\C^3$.
-It is related by the Poincar\'e-Lelong Formula to the current of integration over the Lee-Yang-Fisher zeros: $\pi^* [\SSS^c_n] := \De_p \ \hatFoverT_n(Z,T,Y)$.
+It is related by the Poincar\'e-Lelong Formula to the current of integration over the Lee-Yang-Fisher zeros: $\pi^* [\SSS^c_n] := \PLapl \ \hatFoverT_n(Z,T,Y)$.

 Both of these extensions are defined on $\C^3$, rather than $\CP^2$.
 In the proof of the Global LYF Current Theorem, it will be useful for us to interpret the partition function as an object defined on $\CP^2$.
-Instead of being a function on $\CP^2$, it gets interpreted as a section $\sigma_{\Zpart_n}$ of an appropriate tensor power of the co-tautological line bundle; See Appendix \ref{taut bundle}.
+Instead of being a function on $\CP^2$, it gets interpreted as a section $s_{\Zpart_n}$ of an appropriate tensor power of the hyperplane bundle; See Appendix \ref{hyp bundle}.
 The Lee-Yang-Fisher zeros $\SSS^c_n$ are described as the zero locus of this section.
-(See Remark \ref{REM:REAL_BUNDLES} for an explanation of why a similar interpretation of the free energy as a section of a suitable real line bundle is not used.)

 \comment{******************************* \msk Appropriate generalizations of Proposition \ref{PROP:L1_GLOBAL_LIMIT} can be used to determine whether the limiting distribution of Lee-Yang-Fisher zeros exists in $\CP^2$.
 For example, it suffices that the sequence of normalized free energies